Tesla Downplays Self-Driving Mode, And That’s A Good Thing [Opinion]

 Elon Musk, Tesla’s CEO, said on Twitter that the option will be temporarily available “off menu,” much like Animal Style fries at an In-N-Out burger joint.
 It will quickly leave the secret menu, though, and won’t come back until the company is ready to roll it out.
 The Full Self-Driving option was “causing too much confusion” for customers to justify keeping it front and center, he said.
 The company declined to comment.”

 One gets the impression Musk is still not taking the matter seriously enough.
 This is an issue of safety.
-Lives are on the line.
-And at least one has been lost.
+Lives are on the line, and at least one has been lost.
 This is not something to be compared to an item on a fast-food menu.

 Just last year, CNBC reported on a man dying in a car crash while depending on Tesla Autopilot.
 The article is quick to point out that the man received a number of warnings to keep his hands on the wheel, something he failed to do.
 But that is ultimately not the point.
 The man died because of confusion.
-He was sold a dream of a car driving itself, and died because he believed it.
+He was sold a dream of a car driving itself and died because he believed it.

 At the current stage of technology, it is irresponsible to sell a car with the promise of a Full Self-Driving mode, or something that currently bills itself as autopilot.
 Airplanes have autopilot.
 That is fitting because planes really can fly themselves.
 Cars cannot drive themselves except in very limited circumstances.